gridbugs/boat-journey/extras/unix/README.md

-# Orbital Decay
+# Template2023

 ## Package Contents

-- orbital-decay-graphical: Graphical version of the game, rendering with metal on macos and vulkan on linux
+- template2023-graphical: Graphical version of the game, rendering with metal on macos and vulkan on linux
-- orbital-decay-terminal: Terminal version of the game, rendering as text in an ansi terminal
+- template2023-terminal: Terminal version of the game, rendering as text in an ansi terminal

 ## HIDPI